All Episodes

 He hates it.

-No, he's not gonna shut it.
+No, he's not going to shut it.

-He's not gonna close Guantanamo Bay.
+He's not going to close Guantanamo Bay.

-And I was making an assessment based on I mean, I know these people, I know who they are.
+And I was making an assessment based on, I mean, I know these people.

 They will happily engineer the defeat of the United States military when they are not in power.

-But it's a whole different ball game when they are.
+But it's a whole different ballgame when they are.

-Those of you who are huge Obama supporters, you realize what you sound like today.
+I mean, you people on the left, those of you who are huge Obama supporters, you realize what you sound like today.

-Here's David Rodham Gurgen.
+Here's David Rodham Gergen.

 Obama walks taller today.